Justink-08/alx-low_level_programming/0x00-hello_world/README.md

-a file that runs c through the preprocessor
+a  script that generates the assembly code of a C code and save it in an output file